Why Improper Flashing Installation Causes Leaks

 Each of these pieces plays a specific role in redirecting water.
 When even one is missing, water can bypass the protective layers and enter the structure.

-If you’re unsure whether flashing is present or properly installed, comparing your situation to signs exterior flashing needs repair can help identify common warning signs.
+If you’re unsure whether flashing is present or properly installed, comparing your situation to signs that exterior flashing needs repair can help identify common warning signs.

 Sealing Instead of Allowing Drainage